Integrate TiDB Cloud Serverless Branching (Beta) with GitHub

 github: branch: allowList: - ".*_db"

-If it is set to true, the TiDB Cloud Branching app will not delete the TiDB Serverless branch that is created in the previous commit.
+• If it is set to reset, the TiDB Cloud Branching app will update the existing branch with the latest data.

 branch.autoDestroy